ApurvKeer/SOC-Computational-Physics/README.md

 ## Numerical Methods in Computational Physics

-This involved implementation of some [numerical techniques](/Numerical%20Methods/), like the
+This involved implementation of some [numerical techniques](/Numerical%20Methods/), like the Euler, Jacobi, Gauss-Seidel, Newton-Raphson, and Secant methods.
+This is illustrated in a [jupyter notebook](/Numerical%20Methods/Apurv_Numerical_Method.ipynb).

 ## Visualizing Poisson Equation Solutions